Options Cost Basis Tracker

 Frequently Asked Questions

-Should I sell covered calls below my cost basis?
+Should I ever sell covered calls below my cost basis?

-How many premium rounds does it take to meaningfully reduce cost basis?
+How many rounds of premium does it take to make a real difference?

-It depends on the premium size relative to the stock price.
-On a $50 stock collecting $1.00-$1.50 per round, 3-5 rounds can reduce your cost basis by 6-15%.
-On higher-priced stocks where premiums are proportionally smaller, it may take more cycles.
-The tracker helps you visualize this cumulative progress.
+On a $50 stock collecting $1.00-$1.50 per round, 3-5 rounds can drop your cost basis by 6-15%.
+That's meaningful.
+On a $200 stock where premiums are proportionally smaller, it takes more cycles.
+The whole point of this tracker is watching that number drop round after round.
+It's the most satisfying part of the wheel.

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure